MicrosoftDocs/windows-itpro-docs/windows/keep-secure/device-guard-deployment-guide.md

     Processed Device Guard policies are logged in event viewer at Application and Services Logs\\Microsoft\\Windows\\DeviceGuard-GPEXT\\Operational.
 When the **Turn On Virtualization Based Security** policy is successfully processed, event ID 7000 is logged, which contains the selected settings within the policy.

-###
+### <a href="" id="enable-virtualbased"></a>

 **Enable virtualization-based security of kernel-mode code integrity**

-Before you begin this process, verify that the desired computer meets the hardware requirements for VBS found in the [Hardware considerations](#hardware) section, and enable the Windows features discussed in the [Virtualization-based security Windows feature requirements](#vb_security) section.
+Before you begin this process, verify that the desired computer meets the hardware requirements for VBS found in the [Hardware considerations](#hardware) section, and enable the Windows features discussed in the [Virtualization-based security Windows feature requirements](#vb-security) section.
 When validated, you can enable virtualization-based protection of KMCI in one of two ways: manual configuration of the appropriate registry subkeys and Group Policy deployment.

 **Note**
 All drivers on the system must be compatible with virtualization-based protection of code integrity; otherwise, your system may fail.
 Microsoft recommends that you enable this feature on a group of test machines before you enable it on deployed machines.